terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

 Reflecting values to form object
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| In this guideline, it is recommended that form object (and not domain object) must be used to for that data which is to be binded to HTML form.
+| In this guideline, it is recommended that form object (and not domain object) must be used to for that data which is to be bound to HTML form.
 | For this, it is necessary to reflect the values of domain object (returned by service layer) to form object.
 This conversion should be performed in controller class.